Gershon Liebman

-Gershon Liebman (1905 – 8 March 1997) was a leader of the Novardok Yeshiva movement after World War II, and rosh yeshiva of Novardok in France, where he created 40 Torah institutions.
-He devoted his life to rebuilding the Novardok style of musar and service of God through intensive work on one's personal character traits after the Novardok movement was largely destroyed in the Holocaust.
+Gershon Liebman (1905 – 8 March 1997) was a rabbi, Holocaust survivor, and leader of the Novardok Yeshiva movement after World War II.
+He was the rosh yeshiva (head of school) of the Novardok Yeshiva in France, where he created 40 Torah institutions.

+Liebman devoted his life to rebuilding the Novardok style of musar and service of God through intensive work on one's personal character traits after the Novardok movement was largely destroyed in the Holocaust.

 Biography

 Before World War II

 Liebman was a student of the Novardok Yeshiva.

-Before World War II, he was part of the rabbinical leadership of the Novardok Yeshiva in Białystok with Rabbi Avraham Yoffen.
-He was known there as Rav Gershon Ostropoler.
-He was a friend of Rabbi Yaakov Yisrael Kanievsky and accompanied him from Białystok to Vilna for Kanievsky's engagement with the sister of Rabbi Avrohom Yeshaya Karelitz.
+Before World War II, he Rabbi Avraham Yoffen were the rabbinical leaders of the Novardok Yeshiva branch in Białystok.
+At the time, he was known as Rav Gershon Ostropoler ("of Ostropol," his hometown).
+He was a friend of Rabbi Yaakov Yisrael Kanievsky and accompanied him from Białystok to Vilna for Kanievsky's engagement to Pesha Miriam Karelitz, sister of Rabbi Avrohom Yeshaya Karelitz.

 During World War II

 During the war, Liebman endured many horrors, first at the hands of the Soviets and later by the Nazis.
 In 1941, before he was sent to the camps, the Russians had already sent the entire Novardok Yeshiva of Białystok to Siberia, and the Germans were forcing Jews to dig their own graves at Ponar and shooting them into the open pits.
 Liebman wasn't caught when the Germans came in.
 He approached the Jewish head of the ghetto and asked if he could open a yeshiva.
 He persisted until he was granted permission.
 He collected as many ration cards as he could for the yeshiva staff and saved many people that way.
 The yeshiva in the ghetto was open until he and his students were deported by the Germans to the camps.

 When he was brought into the camp and his clothes and belongings were taken away from him, he made the acquaintance with one of the workers who would be able to obtain for him a pair of tefillin in exchange for his ration of bread.
 He also managed to get a sefer Torah.

 A circle of students formed around him, with whom he shared his daily ration of food.
 Once he was having heart palpitations and begged some of the other inmates to lend him a bit of their rations to preserve his life, to be paid back later.
 Since they trusted him, they were willing to do so.

 He continued to study musar and work on his character traits just as if he was still in the yeshiva.
 In the evenings, after a day of backbreaking work, he taught his students musar and Mishnayos.
 Part of the time while at slave labor he would hide in a shed to study, and even while working he often pulled out a Tanakh and studied.